-The Council provides a wide range of services and it is therefore impossible to have a single 'risk appetite'.
+The Council provides a wide range of services and it is therefore impossible to have a single 'risk appetite' applying to every purpose or every service.
 We consider our risk appetite for each risk and apply a 'target rating' which is realistic and achievable whilst being tolerable for that remaining risk.
-The 'risk assessment and risk matrix' section within the Risk Management Toolkit has further guidance on when immediate action should be taken.
+The 'risk assessment and risk matrix' section within the Risk Management Toolkit has further guidance on when immediate action should be taken, though this is not part of this policy.